Internationales

 BEREC's Chair

-Annemarie Sipkes from the Dutch regulator ACM chairs BEREC in 2022.
+Robert Mourik from the Irish regulator ComReg chairs BEREC in 2025.
 Chair and Vice-Chairs are elected annually for the following year.
 Together they form the Mini Board.

 One of the three additional Vice-Chairs is provided by the countries with observer status at BEREC.
 The Vice-Chairs support the Troika (Chair, Incoming and Outgoing Chair) in their strategic work.
 Usually each Vice-Chair is responsible for a specific topic.